google/fuzzer-test-suite/README.md

 # Contributing
 See [CONTRIBUTING](CONTRIBUTING) first.
-If you want to add one more benchmark to the test suite, simply mimic one of the existing benchmarks and send the pull request.
+If you want to add one more benchmarks to the test suite, simply mimic one of the existing benchmarks and send the pull request.

 # Disclaimer